-If you are not clear about the purpose of your team or of your team building efforts, it is best not to get a team building speaker this time.
+If you are not clear about the purpose of your team or of your team-building efforts, it is best not to get a speaker this time.

 Instead, seek the help of your human resource department.
-Most of the times, they can help you.
+Most of the time, they can help you.

 Go back to the drawing board.
 Align your team objectives to your team strategies.